hpsaturn/espnow-joystick/README.md

 ## Firmware

 You can build it with Arduino IDE renaming the main files to .ino, but it is more easy if you use PlatformIO, with a simple command you upload both, Joystick and Robot.
+Connect first the robot board and then the joystick to the USB of your computer and run:

 ```bash
 pio run --target upload